Jagannath: Iconography

 The icon of Jagannath in his temples is a brightly painted, rough-hewn log of neem wood.
 The image consists of a square flat head, a pillar that represents his face merging with the chest.
-The icon lacks a neck, ears, and limbs, is identified by a large circular face symbolizing someone who is anadi (without beginning) and ananta (without end).
+The icon lacks a neck, ears, and limbs, is identified by a large circular face symbolizing someone who is anādi (without beginning) and ananta (without end).
 Within this face are two big symmetric circular eyes with no eyelids, one eye symbolizing the sun and the other the moon, features traceable in 17th-century paintings.
 He is shown with an Urdhva Pundra, the Vaishnava U-shaped mark on his forehead.
 His dark colour and other facial features are an abstraction of the cosmic form of the Hindu god Krishna, states Starza.
 In some contemporary Jagannath temples, two stumps pointing forward in an embracing position represent his hands.
-In some exceptional medieval and modern era paintings in museums outside India, such as in Berlin states Starza, Jagannath is shown "fully anthropomorphised" but with the traditional abstract mask face.
+In some exceptional medieval and modern era paintings in museums outside India (such as in Berlin), states Starza, Jagannath is shown fully anthropomorphised but with the traditional abstract mask face.

 The typical icon of Jagannath is unlike other deities found in Hinduism who are predominantly anthropomorphic.
 However, aniconic forms of Hindu deities are not uncommon.
 For example, Shiva is often represented in the form of a Shiva linga.
 In most Jagannath temples in the eastern states of India, and all his major temples such as the Puri, Odisha, Jagannath is included with his brother Balabhadra and sister Subhadra.
 Apart from the principal companion deities, the Jagannath icon shows a Sudarshana Chakra and sometimes under the umbrella cover of multiheaded Sesha Naga, both linking him to Vishnu.